Chaarangan/NERP/README.md

 5. Support for enforcing reproducibility in data preparation and model training

-## Contributors
-<a href="https://github.com/Chaarangan/NERP/graphs/contributors">
-  <img src="https://contrib.rocks/image?repo=Chaarangan/NERP"/>
-</a>

 ## Contributing to NERP
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
 Feel free to ask questions and send feedbacks on the [mailing list](https://groups.google.com/g/ner-pipeline).
 If you want to contribute NERP, open a [PR](https://github.com/Chaarangan/NERP/pulls).
 If you encounter a bug or want to suggest an enhancement, please open an [issue](https://github.com/Chaarangan/NERP/issues).

+### Contributors
+<a href="https://github.com/Chaarangan/NERP/graphs/contributors">
+  <img src="https://contrib.rocks/image?repo=Chaarangan/NERP"/>
+</a>

 ## Cite this work